ironsheep/P2-vscode-extensions/spin2/README.md

-# Spin2/Pasm2 Syntax highlighting and Code Navigaion for VSCode
+# Spin2/Pasm2 Syntax highlighting and Code Navigation for VSCode

 This Extension is in development.
 Things may not totally work correctly.
 See _Support_, below, for how to report issues.